Jean-Baptiste Rousseau: Biography

 Rousseau was born in Paris, the son of a shoemaker, and was well educated.
 As a young man, he gained favour with Boileau, who encouraged him to write.
 Rousseau began with the theatre, for which he had no aptitude.
 A one-act comedy, Le Café, failed in 1694, and he was not much happier with a more ambitious play, Le Flatteur (1696), or with the opera Venus et Adonis (1697).
 In 1700 he tried another comedy, Le Capricieux, which had the same fate.
-He then went with Tallard as an attaché to London, and, in days when literature still led to high position, seemed likely to achieve success.
+He then went with the duke of Tallard as an attaché to London, and, in days when literature still led to high position, seemed likely to achieve success.

 His misfortunes began with a club squabble at the Café Laurent, which was much frequented by literary men, and where he indulged in lampoons on his companions.
 A shower of libellous and sometimes obscene verses was written by or attributed to him, and at last he was turned out of the café.
 At the same time his poems, as yet printed only singly or in manuscript, acquired him a great reputation, due to the dearth of genuine lyrical poetry between Jean Racine and André Chénier.
 In 1701 he was made a member of the Académie des inscriptions; he was offered, though he had not accepted, profitable places in the revenue department; he had become a favourite of the libertine but influential côterie of the Temple; and in 1710 he presented himself as a candidate for the Académie française.

 Verses more offensive than ever were handed round, and gossip maintained that Rousseau was their author.
 Legal proceedings of various kinds followed, and Rousseau ascribed the lampoon to Bernard-Joseph Saurin.
 In 1712 Rousseau was prosecuted for defamation of character, and, on his non-appearance in court, was condemned to perpetual exile.
 He spent the rest of his life in foreign countries except for a clandestine visit to Paris in 1738; he refused to accept the permission to return which was offered him in 1716 because it was not accompanied by complete rehabilitation.